-The mission of the Learning Center is to enhance the academic success of Ball State University students by providing free peer tutoring, Academic Coaching, Supplemental Instruction, and test proctoring for students with disabilities.
+The mission of the Learning Center is to enhance the academic success of Ball State University students by providing free peer tutoring, Academic Coaching, Supplemental Instruction, both in-person and online, as well as testing accommodations for students with disabilities.
 In addition, the Learning Center serves as a scholarly pre-professional experience for undergraduate and graduate student employees.
 Finally, the Learning Center strives to impact the extended university community through collaboration with faculty and staff and through outreach programs.

-Maintain the university’s commitment to the promotion of student success by providing academic assistance through peer tutoring, Academic Coaching, Supplemental Instruction, and program development which pertains to specific classes as well as broader academic skills.
+Maintain the university’s commitment to the promotion of student success by providing academic assistance through peer tutoring, Supplemental Instruction, testing accommodations for students with disabilities, and program development which pertains to specific classes as well as broader academic skills.

 - Develop in each student the skills necessary for the attainment of academic, career, and life goals.